-- 2. Browse the scene tree in Graphic Hub and import the scenes you want to use. - Note: You now have one template per scene you imported.
-These are not visible in Viz Multiplay. - 3.
-Create a page for each of the templates. - Note: These pages end up on the root level of the page list in Viz Trio and are not visible in Viz Multiplay.
+2. Browse the scene tree in Graphic Hub and import the scenes you want to use.

+A Note: You now have one template per scene you imported.
+These are not visible in Viz Multiplay.

+3. Create a page for each of the templates.

+Note: These pages end up on the root level of the page list in Viz Trio and are not visible in Viz Multiplay.
 To make them visible, move the pages into groups.

-4.4.6 Inboxes
+4.10.6 Inboxes

 Inboxes are global shows that are always available in the Sources pane.
 They can contain any type of element (images, clips, graphics and live sources), and the content does not need be placed in groups.
+However, they only show the elements from the Page list.